Your Every Move Matters

 Style and function

-New or resale
+New build or resale

-Down Payment
+Down Payment Funds

-Financing pre-approval
+Financing pre-approval and Mortgage Commitment

 Inspections

-Obtain and review Real Property Report (RPR)
+Obtain and review title and registrations.
+Real Property Report (RPR)

 Obtain and review condo documents

-Closing costs
+Legal and Closing costs

 There are many factors at play when considering a property that is not a principal residence - financing, income tax, vacancy taxes, etc. It is important to fully investigate how these variables can impact your situation.